vishvAsa/notes/computing/os/_index.md

 ### Apps
 - Should have a vast collection of easy-to-install apps.

+### Ease of installation
+Some distributions are quite hard to install - eg. Arch.

 ## Strategy
 - High conservativism and stability for the core system (GUI, drivers) - even at the loss of some fancy features.
 A failure here is most frustrating.